 There are several great places to eat and drink in gold country.
 Let’s start with the best bit – the wine bars of Jamestown!
 Jamestown has two terrific places to drink wine.
 Inner Sanctum is a wine bar which runs tastings.
 Gianelli Vineyards is an actual winery which holds tastings.
 Both are located on the main street in Jamestown.

 Jamestown is also home to the Jamestown Hotel where it all happens!
 I had some massive oysters for dinner at the Jamestown Hotel as well as some tasty prime rib.
 The staff are particularly friendly and there is live music in the evenings.

 ⇒ California is home to some fantastic wine.
-Check out my posts on California’s hidden gem Livermore Wine Valley, the best things to do in Calistoga in the Napa Valley and staying at the lovely Solage Spa in Napa.
+Check out my posts on California’s hidden gem Livermore Wine Tasting, the best things to do in Calistoga California in the Napa Valley and staying at the lovely Solage Spa in Napa.